Lisa-1112/reading-notes/201/reading10.md

 List a few types of errors that you have encountered in past lab assignments and explain how you were able to correct them.
+1. List a few types of errors that you have encountered in past lab assignments and explain how you were able to correct them.
+Logical Errors:
+2. These errors occur when your code compiles and runs without crashing, but it produces incorrect results due to flaws in your logic or algorithm.
+3. Solution: Use test cases to check if your code behaves as expected for different inputs.
+Print intermediate values during execution to trace the logic flow and identify where it goes wrong.
+Break down complex problems into smaller, testable steps.
+4. Runtime Errors: These errors occur when your code crashes during execution due to issues like accessing invalid memory locations, division by zero, or exceeding limitations.

 Model Complexity:
 Overly complex models can be computationally expensive, require more training data, and be susceptible to overfitting.
 Solutions: Start with simpler models and gradually increase complexity as needed, prioritize model interpretability, and leverage efficient hardware and software for training.